IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 ## <a name="transportConformance"></a>5.0 Transport Conformance

-A [Sensor](#sensor) MUST demonstrate that it is capable of transmitting Caliper data successfully to the certification service.
-Messages MUST be sent utilizing the Hypertext Transport Protocol (HTTP) with the connection encrypted with Transport Layer Security (TLS).
+A Caliper [Sensor](#sensor) MUST demonstrate that it is capable of transmitting Caliper data successfully to the certification service [Endpoint](#endpoint).
+Certification is limited to message exchanges using the Hypertext Transport Protocol (HTTP) with the connection encrypted with Transport Layer Security (TLS).
+Messages MUST be sent using the POST request method.
+The [Sensor](#sensor) MUST also support message authentication using the `Authorization` request header, setting the value to the provided bearer token.

 #### <a name="envelope"></a>5.1 The Envelope
 Caliper [Event](#event) and [Entity](#entity) data are transmitted inside an [Envelope](#envelope), a JSON data structure that includes metadata about the emitting [Sensor](#sensor) and the data payload.
 Each [Event](#event) and [Entity](#entity) _[describe](#desribeDef)_ included in an envelope's `data` array MUST be expressed as a [JSON-LD](#jsonld) document.